prjemian/punx/docs/source/source_code/cache.rst

 :source cache:
    The *source  cache* is provided from the installation source of the **punx** package.
 It is stored in a subdirectory of the Python source code.
-It is provided as a minimum version of the NXDL files, in case it is not possible to establish a *user cache* with a more up-to-date version of the NeXus definitions.
+It is provided as a the latest released version of the NXDL files.
+   The user may install additional sets of the NeXus definitions (NXDL files) in the *user cache* and select from any of these for use by punx.

-   This cache is only updated by the developer, in preparation of a source code release.
-It is not stored in the GitHub repository, to avoid duplication of the NeXus definitions sources.
+   The *source cache* is updated only by the developer, in preparation of a source code release.

-   .. turns out the pickle file in the source cache is not
-      available to the user due to an Import Error.
-When reading the pickle file, this exception is reported:

-         ImportError: cannot import nxdlstructure

-      So, the code parses the NXDL and creates the dictionary each time the code is called.
-Once the user updates the user cache (the user cannot update the source cache), a new pickle file is written in the user cache.
-This file does not create the same exception.

 .. index: user cache